 Backup and Restore

 The integrated backup tool (vzdump) creates consistent snapshots of running containers and KVM guests.
 It basically creates an archive of the VM or CT data and also includes the VM/CT configuration files.

 KVM live backup works for all storage types including VM images on NFS, iSCSI LUN, Ceph RBD or Sheepdog.
 The new backup format is optimized for storing VM backups fast and effective (sparse files, out of order data, minimized I/O).

 Proxmox VE High Availability Cluster

+A multi-node Proxmox VE HA Cluster enables the definition of highly available virtual servers.
 The Proxmox VE HA Cluster is based on proven Linux HA technologies, providing stable and reliable HA service.

 Proxmox VE uses a bridged networking model.
 All VMs can share one bridge as if virtual network cables from each guest were all plugged into the same switch.
 For connecting VMs to the outside world, bridges are attached to physical network cards assigned a TCP/IP configuration.